Box-Tools/BoxKit/README.rst

 Introduction
 ------------

-BubbleBox is a library that provides building blocks to parallelize and scale data science, high performance computing, and machine learning applications
+BoxKit is a library that provides building blocks to parallelize and scale data science, high performance computing, and machine learning applications